Since October 2014, anyone who receives continuing healthcare has the right to have a personal health budget.

 How can I get a personal health budget?

 Talk to your local NHS team who help you most often with your care - this might be a care co-ordinator or your GP.
 Even if a personal health budget is not right for you, you can talk to them about other ways to make sure that you get the healthcare and support that works best for you.
 You can find information on personal health budgets on the NHS England website.

 Who else can I speak to?

-The Personal Health Budgets team at the Norfolk Continuing Care Partnership (NCCP) will be able to help you with any other questions you may have.
-They can be contacted by phoning 01603 257243 or by email norwichccg.chcclinicalteam [at] nhs.net.
+The Personal Health Budgets team at Norfolk Continuing Care Partnership will be able to help you with any other questions you may have.
+Call the Continuing Healthcare Single Point team on 01603 257243, email norwichccg.chcclinicalteam [at] nhs.net, or you can email the PHB Direct Payments Team on norwichccg.directpayments [at] nhs.net.